Cosmetic products in a facility undergoing the required FDA registration.

 This is a big one: every facility that manufactures or processes cosmetic products for sale in the U.S. must have a unique Facility Registration Number.
 To get this, you first need a specific Data Universal Numbering System (DUNS) number.
 This isn’t just any DUNS number for your parent company; it must be for the specific physical location of the facility you are registering.
 A DUNS number is a unique nine-digit identifier for businesses, and the FDA uses it to maintain accurate records for each location.
 If you don’t have one for your facility yet, you’ll need to request one from Dun & Bradstreet before you can complete your registration.

-Product Categories and Manufacturing Info
+Listing Your Product Categories and Brands

 Next, you’ll need to provide information about the products you handle.
 This includes a list of all brand names under which cosmetic products are sold from your facility.
 You don’t have to list every single product, but you do need to identify the product categories for everything you manufacture or process.
 The FDA provides a list of established categories to choose from, such as skin care, hair care, makeup, and fragrances.
 This helps the agency understand the scope of your operations and the types of products associated with your facility.

-Your Product Listing Duties
+Understanding Your Product Listing Requirements

 It’s important to understand the difference between facility registration and product listing.
 While they are related, they are two separate requirements under MoCRA.
 The facility registration tells the FDA where products are made.
 The product listing tells them what those products are.
 This duty falls to the “Responsible Person,” which is typically the manufacturer, packer, or distributor whose name appears on the product label.
 This person or entity must submit a detailed listing for each cosmetic product they market, including its ingredients.

-How to Register Your Cosmetic Facility
+How to Register Your Cosmetic Facility: A Simple Guide

 Now that you know what the FDA requires, let’s walk through the actual registration process.
 While it might seem like a lot of steps, breaking it down makes it manageable.
 The key is to be prepared.
 The FDA has streamlined the submission process with a dedicated online portal, which is the required method for sending in your information.
 Think of it as your central hub for getting and staying compliant under the Modernization of Cosmetics Regulation Act (MoCRA).